-Phase 1 is broken up into two stages, two playdays per stage.
+Phase 1 is broken up in to three stages, two playdays per stage.
 Each stage is considered a distinct competition.

 Each stage consists of a single elimination competition.
 Every match in Phase 1 will be played Bo1, until the round of 16.
 The following rounds will be played in Bo3.
-At the end of the first qualifier, the top 3 teams will qualify for Phase 2.
-At the end of the second qualifier, the top 2 teams will qualify for Phase 2.
+At the end of the stage the top 32 teams will win points.
+At the end of each of the 3 open qualifiers, teams will be awarded points: